YeffyCodeGit/Orbital/README.md

     <li>Run the `Main.java` file.</li>
     <li>Enjoy!</li>
 </ol>
 <p>Do note that Orbital is in its early development stages, so there isn't really much you can do with it.
-At the time of writing, you can render a window and get mouse input.
-If you want to make any sort of game using Orbital currently, you need to do all the logic in the loop function of the window class. </p>
+At the time of writing, you can render a window and simple 2D graphics, get user input and use a camera system (kinda).
+If you would like to add any functionality, you can add in the `update` function in the LevelEditorScene.java file, without editing the already existing code there.
+I suggest you make your own function and call that in update, and place the logic inside that function.</p>

 <h2 align="center">Help</h2>
 <p>If you have any inquiries or want any help about the engine, feel free to contact me on discord!
-My user tag is #6799 and my username is Yeff-Chan.
+My user tag is #5084 and my username is Yeff.
 You can also visit the support server, which is linked at the top of this readme.</p>